A man of many hats!

 Urban Planning, Design and the Arts

-During the day, Justin works as Project Manager with the State DHCD: Division of Neighborhood Revitalization.
-He works predominantly on the Community Development Block Grant (CDBG) Program, where he’s part of a dynamic team helping small-town America put pipes in the ground, fix up community buildings, and help keep folks housed while loving where they live.
-At night, Justin is completing his Masters in City & Regional Planning at Morgan State University and is part of a fantastic team leading the Morgan Association of Planning Students.
-He also serves in the community as a board member of MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging, and success.
+Mr. Justin Fair works in the public sector encouraging community development across the State of Maryland.
+He recently earned his Master’s in City and Regional Planning at Morgan State University for his research, “Tiny Houses and the Black Experience in Baltimore.”
+He also serves in the community as a board member with MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging and success.
 Justin is passionate and excited to combine his interests in community development, wellness and self-empowerment.

 Ask Justin about all-things public art and urban design; he’ll nerd out with you.
-Prior to his work with the State, he worked with the Hyattsville Community Development Corporation leading economic and arts programs managing a portfolio of development projects, business consultations, public art commissions, databases, and engaging with the community, including the Annual Downtown Hyattsville Arts (and Ales!)
+Prior to his community planning work in Baltimore and his community development across rural communities across Maryland, he worked with the Hyattsville Community Development Corporation.
+With the HCDC, he lead economic and arts programs where he managed a portfolio of development projects, business consultations, public art commissions, databases, and engaged daily with the community, including the Annual Downtown Hyattsville Arts (and Ales!)
 Festival.
 Prior to his work in Hyattsville, he received his Bachelors of Arts in Theatre and in Studio Art from University of Maryland-College Park.
 With a background getting his hands dirty, it’s no wonder that he paints and draws in his free time at night, and has been known to dabble in movement-focused performance art.

 Flash back even further, and Justin grew up as a skinny, high-pitched, asthmatic, artistic kid!
 All grown up, he’s slightly bigger and finally fits into his clothes!
 With his focus on community development and an innate passion for empowerment and spirituality, he aims to help other kids (of all ages) discover the joy of community and self through the body and the spirit.

-Justin and his family live in Southwest Baltimore on the Catonsville line.
+Justin and his family live in Southwest Baltimore on the County line.
 Follow Justin on Twitter @soulstrong.

 Curious to see his art-in action?
 Browse his dry media, acrylic painting, and seasonally freelances video performance art at www.justinfair.com.
 While there, you can also browse his prolific photography and online musings.